-Veerle van Wijlen | Master Industrial Design | TU/e
+Is made by Veerle van Wijlen | MSc Student Industrial Design (FMP) | Research, Design and Development (RDD) track | TU/e

 In my work, I aim to empower and socially integrate people who are affected by mental health issues and as a result restricted to participate in everyday life—I want to enable people to be their "best self" in society.

 Therefore, in this portfolio I would like to take you on a journey towards "my best self" as a professional design researcher.
 A journey without ending, because there is always something new to learn.

 The portfolio functions as a representation of my vision, professional identity, and as reflective document around my development and growth within design research competencies & expertise areas over the past five years of Industrial Design education.
 How is my vision created through past projects and courses?
 What defines me as professional designer?
 What are my strengths and weaknesses?
 And what did I learn from all past design (research) activities, extracurricular activities, my final master project, multi-disciplinary work, multi-stakeholder involvement and (client) collaborations?
 And how did that affect me as design researcher?
 This portfolio aims to answer those questions, showing how all deliverables, feedback and reflections contributed to the design researcher I am today: a multi-disciplinary and UX / interaction - oriented design researcher supporting mental health.

 Make sure to check out my vision & main design research interests; professional identity, expertise, competencies & collaborations; highlights of past projects, courses & extracurricular activities (PAST); my final master project (PRESENT); and future plans.